 If you want to get an insight into a man’s status without delving deep into his finances or work history, or without asking any awkward questions, look at his wrist.
 Men’s watches are the easiest way to show class, elegance, style, and status.
-While there is a wide variety of brands, price points, and styles to choose from, only some watches will instantly elevate your status the moment you slap it on your wrist.
-Though rolex watches and Cartier watches are easily recognizable and suggest sophistication and class, you might be surprised to find they don’t dominate our world’s most expensive watches list.
+While there are a wide variety of brands, price points, and styles to choose from, only a few watches can instantly elevate a man’s status the moment he slaps it on his wrist.
+Though Rolex and Cartier watches are easily recognizable and suggest sophistication and class, you might be surprised to find out they don’t dominate our world’s most expensive watches list.

 - Patek Philippe 5004T – $3.9 Million

 - Louis Moinet Meteoris Collection – $4.3 Million